MisaGu/mojito-hooks/packages/hooks/src/v0.2/hooks/usePlaceBidMutation/index.en-US.md

 # usePlaceBidMutation

-Returns a function that, when called, places a bid for the selected lot.
+Places a bid and returns a [`mutation`](https://react-query.tanstack.com/reference/useMutation) that, if called again, places another bid for the selected lot.

+TODO: Should this actually place the mutation automatically?

 ## Examples